victorpotasso/grunt-as3/README.md

 ## The "grunt-as3" task

 ### Overview
-In your project's Gruntfile, add a section named `yes` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `grunt-as3` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({